Bürgi–Dunitz angle: Definition

-In the addition of a nucleophile (Nu) attack to a carbonyl, the Bürgi-Dunitz (BD) angle is defined as the Nu-C-O bond angle.
+In the addition of a nucleophile (Nu) attack to a carbonyl, the BD angle is defined as the Nu-C-O bond angle.
 The BD angle adopted during an approach by a nucleophile to a trigonal unsaturated electrophile depends primarily on the molecular orbital (MO) shapes and occupancies of the unsaturated carbon center (e.g., carbonyl center), and only secondarily on the molecular orbitals of the nucleophile.

-Of the two angles which define the geometry of nucleophilic "attack", the second describes the "offset" of the nucleophile's approach toward one of the two substituents attached to the carbonyl carbon or other electrophilic center, and was named the Flippin–Lodge (FL) angle by Clayton Heathcock after his contributing collaborators Lee A. Flippin and Eric P. Lodge.
+Of the two angles which define the geometry of nucleophilic "attack", the second describes the "offset" of the nucleophile's approach toward one of the two substituents attached to the carbonyl carbon or other electrophilic center, and was named the Flippin–Lodge angle (FL angle) by Clayton Heathcock after his contributing collaborators Lee A. Flippin and Eric P. Lodge.

 These angles are generally construed to mean the angle measured or calculated for a given system, and not the historically observed value range for the original Bürgi–Dunitz aminoketones, or an idealized value computed for a particular system (such as hydride addition to formaldehyde, image at left).
-That is, the BD and FL angles of the hydride-formadehyde system produce a given pair of values, while the angles observed for other systems may vary relative to this simplest of chemical systems.
+That is, the BD and FL angles of the hydride-formaldehyde system produce a given pair of values, while the angles observed for other systems may vary relative to this simplest of chemical systems.

 Measurement

 The original Bürgi-Dunitz measurements were of a series of intramolecular amine-ketone carbonyl interactions, in crystals of compounds bearing both functionalities—e.g., methadone and protopine.
 These gave a narrow range of BD angle values (105 ± 5°); corresponding computations—molecular orbital calculations of the SCF-LCAO-type—describing the approach of the s-orbital of a hydride anion (H−) to the pi-system of the simplest aldehyde, formaldehyde (H2C=O), gave a BD angle value of 107°.

+In the structure of L-methadone (below, left), note the tertiary amine projecting to the lower right, and the carbonyl (C=O) group at the center, which engage in an intramolecular interaction in the crystal structure (after rotation around the single bonds connecting them, during the crystallization process).
+Similarly, in the structure of protopine (below, right), note the tertiary amine at the center of the molecule, part of a ten-membered ring, and the C=O group diagonally opposite it on the ring; these engage in an intramolecular interaction allowed by changes in the torsion angles of the atoms of the ring.

 Hence, Bürgi, Dunitz, and thereafter many others noted that the crystallographic measurements of the aminoketones and the computational estimate for the simplest nucleophile-electrophile system were quite close to a theoretical ideal, the tetrahedral angle (internal angles of a tetrahedron, 109.5°), and so consistent with a geometry understood to be important to developing transition states in nucleophilic attacks at trigonal centers.

-In the structure of -methadone (above, left), note the tertiary amine projecting to the lower right, and the carbonyl (CO) group at the center, which engage in an intramolecular interaction in the crystal structure (after rotation around the single bonds connecting them, during the crystallization process).

-Similarly, in the structure of protopine (above, center), note the tertiary amine at the center of the molecule, part of a ten-membered ring, and the CO group opposite it on the ring; these engage in an intramolecular interaction allowed by changes in the torsion angles of the atoms of the ring.